 In any case, according to Herodotus, the initial distance between the armies measured eight stades (each stade roughly comes to around 600 ft), which is equivalent to 4,800 ft (or 1.5 km).
 Now considering the Persians had archers at their disposal, the ‘running’ tactic of the Greek does make sense because that would have allowed them to close the gap much effectively than a steady advance riddled by enemy projectiles.

 Intriguingly enough, an ancient Greek foot race known as hoplitodromos made its debut at Olympia in 520 BC.
 In the event, the participants had to dress in their partial Greek hoplite panoply, including the weighty helmets, greaves and light shields; and then were required to run over a distance of 350-400 m (around 1,300 ft) that covered a single lap of the stadium (or two stades).
-So in a way, such athletic endeavors might have already prepped many of the Greek hoplites to rapidly close the distance at the crucial stage before the armies clashed at Marathon.
+So in a way, such athletic endeavors might have already prepped many of the Greek hoplites to rapidly close the distance at the crucial stage before the armies clashed at the Battle of Marathon.

 But as we mentioned here, the initial distance between the armies was 4,800 ft, and the first 3,800 ft – 4,000 ft of the ground was probably covered by the Greeks at a steady pace.
 It was only in the last 1,000 ft stretch, which more or less translated to the widest range of an ancient Persian composite bow, that the Greek began their run towards the enemy.
 In this epic charging maneuver, the last 500 ft stretch might have been the most difficult for the Greeks, with the Persian arrows possibly flying in their midst with more potent pace and accuracy (because of their effective range).